nodejs/node-addon-api/doc/callbackinfo.md

 void SetData(void* data);
 ```

-- `[in] data`: The new data pointer to associate with this Callbackinfo object.
+- `[in] data`: The new data pointer to associate with this CallbackInfo object.

 Returns `void`.